roeltielen/gismo_pmultigrid_xbraid/README.md

  [3]  R. Tielen, M. M&ouml;ller, C. Vuik, A Direct Projection to Low-Order Level for *p*-Multigrid Methods in Isogeometric Analysis, *Lecture  Notes  in  Computational Science and Engineering: Numerical Mathematics and Advanced Applications ENUMATH 2019*, 2021

+## Contact
+If you have any questions or remarks regarding this repository, please contact me: roeltielen@hotmail.com